 \item Figure \ref{Gamma_dependence} also shows that the highest-energy particles always probe the most relativistic jet regions.
 Particles that only experience stochastic acceleration in the cocoon or in non-relativistic regions experience a boost of a factor of $\sim 50$ at most and do not contribute significantly to the UHECR flux.

 \item Introducing SGS increases the probability of accelerated particles to escape the jet sideways (Figure \ref{zf}).
-This leads to a pile-up close to the \emph{transverse Hillas criterion} (Figure \ref{alpha_plot}), achieved at the energy for which the diffusion length becomes comparable with the jet transverse size (Equation \ref{diff_len}).
-For typical jet aspect ratios, such a transverse limit is smaller than the longitudinal one (Equation \ref{eq:hillas}), consistent with the fact that adding SGS does not change the UHECR spectrum at the highest energies.
+This leads to a pile-up close to the stochastic Hillas limit (Figure \ref{alpha_plot}), achieved at the energy for which the diffusion length becomes comparable with the jet transverse size (Equation \ref{eq:diff}).
+For typical jet aspect ratios, such a limit is lower than the Hillas limit associated with the motional electric field (See \S\ref{subsec:stoch-hillas}) and is dependent on the scattering rate, consistent with the fact that adding SGS does not change the UHECR spectrum at the highest energies.

 \item The combination of the effects above is such that adding more and more SGS produces flatter and flatter UHECR spectra, which explains the results obtained assuming Bohm diffusion, e.g, by \citet{kimura+18}; therefore, small-scale diffusion may be responsible for producing the rather flat UHECR spectra that are preferred by propagation models \cite[e.g.,][]{aloisio+14,gaisser+13,taylor14}.